Bluebonnet Horse Expo

 Lindsay Burer – Nutrition Consultant

 Lindsay Burer is an Equine Nutrition Consultant for Bluebonnet Feeds and Stride Animal Health.
 Although she grew up a city girl from Tampa, Florida, the equine addiction started at a young age.
 She completed her undergrad at the University of Florida in 2011, and in 2014, left her family’s business and moved to Texas to start a career in equine nutrition.
 Lindsay is passionate about helping horses through educating their owners and is fascinated with the role diet plays in health and disease.
-Lindsay will graduate with a Masters degree in Functional Nutrition in December 2023 and is excited to incorporate this knowledge on farms.
+Lindsay has a Masters degree in Functional Nutrition and incorporates her knowledge into farm and barn nutrition programs.
 She currently lives in New Braunfels, TX with her other half, Randal, Atticus (cat), and Hazel (dog).
 She loves to spend her free time on the river, in the mountains, reading, traveling, and of course, with her horses Easy, Jolie, and Odette.

 STRIDE ANIMAL HEALTH